u6684258/instance-generator/README.md

 corresponds to the maximal possible value, i. e., $$n^u$$ for $$n$$-ary predicates over a universe of size $$u$$).

-An extended-input file for the blocksworld domain could for example look like
+A JSON config file for the Blocksworld domain could for example look like
 this:

 ```